-Operations Management involves the management of resources for the production of goods and services.
-This includes such functions as work force planning, inventory management, logistics management, production planning and control, resource allocation; and emphasizes total quality management principles.
-Operations managers deal with people, materials, technology and deadlines.
+Operations management involves the management of resources for the production of goods and services.
+This includes such functions as workforce planning, inventory management, logistics management, production planning and control, resource allocation; and emphasizes total quality management principles.
+Operations managers deal with people, materials, technology, and deadlines.
 Career opportunities exist in manufacturing, retailing, service organizations and government.